m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 ## Tag team match

 Ugh.
 The less said about this the better really.
 Kiryu Mahiro was the first TJPW match I ever saw, and I've hated her ever since - it doesn't help that her gimmick invites a comparison to Sakazaki Yuka that she can never live up to.
+There are blander gimmicks, worse technical wrestlers, less good sellers, but I don't thin k